WQD170093/Data_Mining-MilestoneProject/README.md

 2. Hadoop and Hive Installation + Data Storage in Hive Database - https://youtu.be/5okk86vV4fs
 3. Data Processing using SAS Enterprise Miner - https://youtu.be/YAVwkkRMKlQ
 4. Decision Tree and Linear Regression Model using SAS Enterprise Miner - https://youtu.be/5BxlmfrkF4k
+5. Clustering using SAS Enterprise Miner - https://youtu.be/umhR3IiHTE8